scottbw/analytics-udd/udd/student_on_assessment_instance.md

 The first attempt or assessment opportunity would have ASSESS_SEQ_ID = 1.
 This property relates to the number of times a student has taken, or had the opportunity to take, an assessment, not the sequence of all the assessments on a module.

+## ASSESSMENT_DATA_SOURCE

+### Description
+Provider's label showing the source of the data recorded in ASSESS_RAW_ACTUAL_MARK.

+### Purpose
+To identify the data source, particularly in cases where providers have multiple sources and need to view the source in LA services.

+### Derivation
+Provider

+### Valid Values
+Any
+Control of the values of this property rests with the provider and any vendor responsible for data imported into the Learning Data Hub.
+Consistent values for sources should be maintained.

+### Format
+String (255)

+### Notes

 ## ASSESS_DUE_DATE
 ### Description.
 The date an assessment instance for a student was due for submission.

+### Purpose
+Analytics and display

+### Derivation
+Jisc

+### Valid Values
+Date in ISO 8601 format - YYYY-MM-DD

+### Format
+String in ISO 8601 Date extended format - YYYY-MM-DD

+### Notes

+## ASSESS_SUBMISSION_DATE
+### Description
+The date an assessment or assignment was submitted by the student.

 ### Purpose
 Analytics and display